istio/tools/perf/istio-install/README.md

 * `DNS_DOMAIN`: for example, `v104.qualistio.org`.
 This will use for TLS cert testing.
 * `GCS_URL`: for example, `gs://example/istio.tar.gz`.
 Same as `RELEASE_URL`, but will use `gsutil` to download.

+Additionally, installation values can be specified:

+* `IOPS`: used to specify file(s) for control plane install; defaults to `istioctl_profiles/long-running.yaml,istioctl_profiles/long-running-gateway.yaml`.

 Architecture will be automatically detected, but can be overrided.
 For example, `ARCH_SUFFIX=linux`.

 In addition to setting up the core Istio, the prometheus operator and gateways for the telemetry addons will be setup.
 Pass `SKIP_EXTRAS` to skip these.